Master of Project Management

 4+1 Program

 The 4+1 Program enables UNM undergraduate students to begin MSPM studies early, guaranteeing admission upon completion of the undergraduate degree and reducing the graduate degree’s cost.
-Before applying, undergraduate students are advised to complete Business Calculus and undergraduate Statistics.

 Suggested Timeline